awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 Credential Retrieval Order
 --------------------------

-When the default credential provider chain attempts to retrieve credentials.
-For example, the following Java code shows how to create an **AmazonDynamoDB** object using Environment Variables (:code:`EnvironmentVariableCredentialsProvider`).
+You can use a supported credential retrieval technique to retrieve credentials required to perform AWS operations.
+For example, the following Java code shows how to create a **DynamoDbClient** object by using an **EnvironmentVariableCredentialsProvider** object.

 .. code-block:: java

-   AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard()
-                .withRegion(Regions.DEFAULT_REGION)
-                .withCredentials(new EnvironmentVariableCredentialsProvider())
+    Region region = Region.US_WEST_2;
+    DynamoDbClient ddb = DynamoDbClient.builder()
+                .region(region)
+                .credentialsProvider(EnvironmentVariableCredentialsProvider.create())
                 .build();

-The following list shows the order:
+The following list shows the supported credential retrieval techniques:

 #. **Java system properties** |ndash| :code:`aws.accessKeyId` and :code:`aws.secretAccessKey`.
    The |sdk-java| uses the :aws-java-class:`SystemPropertyCredentialsProvider <auth/credentials/SystemPropertyCredentialsProvider>`